Trams in Lviv

-The Lviv tramway network (Львівський трамвай, translit.: L’vivs’kyi tramvai) is an electric tram in Lviv, Ukraine.
-It is one of two tram systems in Western Ukraine (the other one in Vinnytsia), and the largest among narrow-gauge tram systems in Ukraine.
+The Lviv tramway network (Львівський трамвай) is an electric tram system in Lviv, Ukraine.
+It is one of two tram systems in Western Ukraine (the other one is in Vinnytsia), and the largest narrow-gauge tram system in Ukraine.

 From 1880 to 1908, the trams used a horse-drawn system, converting to an electric system after 1894.
-It is the first in the territory of modern Ukraine to have a system of horse-drawn trams, or any type of tram, as well as the second one after the Kyiv trams to use electricity.
+It was the first in the territory of modern Ukraine to have a system of horse-drawn trams, or any type of tram, as well as the second one after the Kyiv trams to use electricity.

-The tram system's greatest height was reached on the eve of the Second World War, when it was the main transport system of the city; from the middle of the 20th century it gradually lost its position.
-In 2010, the tram accounted for 24.4% of passenger traffic in the city.
+The tram system reached its peak on the eve of World War II, when it was the city's main transport system; from the middle of the 20th century it gradually lost its position.
+In 2010, the trams accounted for 24.4% of passenger traffic in the city.
 As of January 1, 2022, there were 8 routes in the system, operated by the utility "LKP Lvivelectrotrans".
-At the end of 2021, 24,678,300 paid passengers (including 2,785,623 students) used the services of trams and trolleybuses.
-In 2021, trams performed 3.79 million km of transportation work (vehicle-km).
+In 2021, 24,678,300 paying passengers (including 2,785,623 students) used the tram and trolleybus services.
+In 2021, trams made 3.79 million vehicle-km of journeys.
 The length of the tracks and contact network is 81.85 km (2022), and the route network is 99.1 km (2022).

 In January 2024, 1 243 959 passengers were transported by eight tram routes.

 It is planned that in the future the tram will become a primary mode of transport in Lviv.